 You don’t need to go up to the top of the hill on the hill.
 The trail is actually in the other direction.
 But I decided I did need to go up it.

-Once up the top I turned around and sat down and was blown away but the coastline view ahead of me.
-The view went on and on, to Kimmeridge and Clavell Tower and beyond.
-There was a mist settling in making the view sort of dream like.
+Once up the top, I turned around to sit down, and was blown away but the coastline view ahead of me.
+The view went on and on, to Kimmeridge and Clavell Tower, and beyond.
+There was a mist settling in, making the view sort of dream like.